 The Indian accent sounds a little like the Welsh accent—but all regional accents in Britain are made fun of, in an affectionate way.

-This is a very topical question, which I happened to touch upon in, as it concerns the importance of rhythm in language .
+This is a very topical question, which I happened to touch upon in a recent post of my Hebrew blog, as it concerns the importance of rhythm in language .